Home Help for families Information & Advice Social care How to access services Carer’s assessments: your needs as a carer

 All parent carers in all the UK nations have a right to ask for an assessment of their needs at any time.
 This can be, for example, if your needs have changed – you may wish to take up education, training or employment.

 You can ask for a carer’s assessment by contacting your local authority.

 Note that where we refer to the local authority social services department, this also includes the Health and Social Care Services in Scotland and the Health and Social Services Trust in Northern Ireland.

-You don't need to have a diagnosis for your child to get an assessment or help from social services - if your child needs help or support, an assessment of their needs should still be made.
+You don’t need to have a diagnosis for your child to get an assessment or help from social services – if your child needs help or support, social services should still make an assessment of their needs and yours.